rkarthit/firefoxextensions/easytakenote/Readme.md

 #Easy takenote

-#This will help you to take note easily by clicking the icon from the menu bar.
+#This will help you to take note easily by clicking the icon from the tool bar.
 Notes are store locally and available if you open
 browser again.

 #Build tools